kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.

 - <span class=year>1946</span> US grants Philippines independence and buggers off to Japan, leaving the Philippines alone to clean up their gigantic mess.
-Japan gives 10,000 brooms and 5,000 mops to Philippines as war reparation.
+Japan donates 10,000 brooms and 5,000 mops as war reparation.

 ### 1950s: Filipinos Run the Country Like Hell